linode/docs/docs/guides/databases/mariadb/backup-mariadb-mysql-to-object-storage-with-restic/index.md

 Consider your databases' usage, how much data you could potentially lose, and the storage space required when choosing how often to run your script.
 {{< /note >}}

-### 1. Cron
+### Cron

 Edit your "crontab" file:

     sudo crontab -e

 Add a line for your backup script.
 This example runs the backup every hour, on the hour.
-See the [Schedule tasks with Cron](https://www.linode.com/docs/tools-reference/tools/schedule-tasks-with-cron/) article for additional scheduling options.
+See the [Schedule tasks with Cron](/docs/tools-reference/tools/schedule-tasks-with-cron/) article for additional scheduling options.

     0 * * * * /usr/local/bin/backup_mariadb > /tmp/mariadb-backup-log.txt 2>&1

-### 2. Systemd
+### Systemd

 Systemd can run commands (known as "units") on a periodic basis using "timers".
 You can use systemd commands to monitor when the timers and commands last ran, and the output from them.

-To schedule a command, you need 2 configuration files - the command to run (known as the service) and when to run it (the timer.)
+To schedule a command, you need 2 configuration files: the command to run (known as the service) and when to run it (the timer).

 Create the unit configuration file: